Medical education in the United Kingdom: Qualities assurance of the undergraduate medical education

 The UK General Medical Council (GMC) has the ability to reverse its endorsement of any medical undergraduate training course as part of its regular visiting schedule should a course fall short of the expected standards.

-Due to the UK code for higher education, first degrees in medicine comprise an integrated programme of study and professional practice spanning several levels.
+Due to the UK code for higher education, first degrees in medicine comprises an integrated programme of study and professional practice spanning several levels.
 The final outcomes of the qualifications typically meet the expectations of a higher education qualification at level 7 (the UK Master's degree).
 These degrees may retain, for historical reasons, "Bachelor of Medicine, Bachelor of Surgery" and are abbreviated to MBChB or MBBS.

 Specialty training and postgraduate studies

 Following completion of medical school, junior doctors then enter a vocational training phase.
 In the UK a doctor's training normally follows this path: